-Q/EH® Qualified/ Ethical Hacker ULTIMATE Certification Exam and Class
+Q/EH® Qualified/ Ethical Hacker Qualification/Certification Exam and Class

-The ULTIMATE Ethical Hacking "Hands-on" Tactical Security skills training is what you want to achieve secure networks and secure information - learning how to hack and secure networks in today's world is about staying ahead of the hackers and knowing how to block the attacks.
+The only Q/EH Qualified/ Ethical Hacking "Hands-on" Tactical Security skills training AND what you need to know to secure networks, systems and secure information.
+30+ hands-on labs focused on 22 areas of the network/enterprise - You will leave knowing how to hack AND secure networks while staying ahead of the hackers!

-This Intense 5 day Q/EH® Qualified/ Ethical Hacker class provides you with basic understanding of the hacking skills and tools required to determine potential security weakness in your organization.
-This class is your next class after Security+ and before CISSP®.
-Be ready for SERIOUS tactical hands-on labs with advanced Ethical Hacker skills learning how to defend networks from cyber attack.
-Step up to Qualified with the Q/EH® Certification.
+This Intense 5 day Q/EH® Qualified/ Ethical Hacker class provides you with basic to advanced understanding of the hacking tools and hone your skills to discover security weakness in your organization.
+This class would be before or after Security+, CISSP® is not needed.
+Are you for SERIOUS tactical hands-on labs?
+Do you want to know how to block attacks with a single tool? leap over sys admins to defend your box?
+Step up to Qualified.

 "Yes.
 Pls quote me, The instructor was great, he was very knowledgeable.
 I had CEH™ and CHFI™ training from another vendor and I did receive certification but I wish I had attended your classes instead, I would have learned much more."